schafezp/karmabot/README.md

 - [x] Add time field to telegram_message (also time field added to command_used)
 - [x] Fix bug: currently users without usernames cannot receive karma. (users get karma but /showkarma still does not display properly)
 - [x] Handle bot tokens being passed in as environment variables (including with docker-compose support)
+- [x] Fix users without username being reported as "NaN"  or "None" (in showkarma or userinfo)